oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 - You can check the details on [Oracle Linux and Unbreakable Enterprise Kernel (UEK) Releases](https://blogs.oracle.com/scoter/post/oracle-linux-and-unbreakable-enterprise-kernel-uek-releases)

-- You do not need to execute step 2 in this section to create and enable `Podman-rac-cgroup.service`
+- You do not need to execute step 2 in this section to create and enable `Podman-rac-cgroup.service` when we are running OEL8 with UEKR7.

 **IMPORTANT:** Completing prerequisite steps is a requirement for successful configuration.